dcionevtex/tatasellercenter/README.md

 ## Read this first

 **[docs/vtex-gotchas.md](docs/vtex-gotchas.md)** — everything this project
-established against a live seller account, much of it contradicting the official specs.
-Nearly every write endpoint is a full replace that silently resets omitted fields; the classic Catalog API is dead on these accounts; workflow writes propagate asynchronously.
-Four tools here were written the obvious way and failed or lost data for months before anyone checked.
+established against a live seller account.

 If you are about to call a VTEX logistics or catalog endpoint, that file will save you an afternoon.